south-bend-code-works/intro-to-web-dev/lessons/module1/pp-quidditch.md

 }
 ```

-Next, we need to add some variables that this function uses to animate the quaffle.
-Add the following variables at the top of our script:
+Next, we need to add some variables that this function uses to the top of our script:
 * A new variable, `quaffleSpeed`, that is set to 1500 milliseconds (1.5 seconds)
 * A new variable, `quaffleTimeoutID`, with the following code: `var quaffleTimeoutID = null`.
-We will use this in the next step.

 <div class="hint">Hover for hint</div>